 Mama’s Famous From Scratch Chocolate Pudding Pie is the chocolate pie recipe that my mom has made for as long as I can remember.
 My dad really liked it that’s why she made it so often.
 That and the fact that it’s super easy to make.

 My dad loved desserts and we always had a homemade dessert on the counter when I was young.
 However, he didn’t like chocolate.
 This pie and this cake are the only two chocolate desserts he liked.
 I inherited his sweet tooth.
 By the way, I’m not a huge chocolate lover either.
-I know crazy!
+I know, not normal!

 How to make Mama’s Famous From Scratch Chocolate Pudding Pie